Thesaurus : Doctrine

 ♾️subscribe to the Newsletter MAFR Regulation, Compliance, Law

-📝 this Working Paper de travail is the basis for the article "Le déploiement du Droit de la Régulation par le Droit de la Compliance dans le projet européen", which is the Introduction of the special issue La régulation par la compliance, perspective européenne, published in French par the Revue des affaires européennes.
+📝this Working Paper is the basis for the article "Le déploiement du Droit de la Régulation par le Droit de la Compliance dans le projet européen" ("The deployment of Regulatory Law through Compliance Law in the European project"), which is part of the special issue La régulation par la compliance, perspective européenne, published in French by the Revue des affaires européennes (Law and European Affairs).

 ► Summary of this Working Paper: Compliance Law is neither a method of obeying regulations, nor a simple neutral method of ensuring the effectiveness of norms, nor a means of enforcement displaced from Ex Post to Ex Ante.
 It is an extension of Regulatory Law and goes beyond it.
 Like it, it aims to build spaces according to a political project specific to an area, such as Europe.
 Branch of Law looking to the future as Regulatory Law does, it constructs and maintains, in a systemic way, sustainable, albeit unstable, balances to achieve the 'Monumental Goals' in which its normativity resides: : security, sustainability, probity, truth, and dignity.
 By internalising these Monumental Goals in the companies in a position to achieve them, the "crucial companies", Compliance Law preserves the logic of Regulatory Law, offering it a prodigious expansion since it frees it from the condition of a sector and territorial borders, which seemed tautological, by associating private powers and public will, which remains primary.
 In this way, Compliance can regulate the digital space and climate issue through political choices made by a sovereign Europe.